 3. Chinkara or Indian Gazelle (Gazella bennettii): Throughout the study period, we encountered multiple Chinkara herds and documented their physical characteristics along with the mean body measurements.
-A fully grown male Chinkara measured approximately 65 cm.
-The shoulder weighs approximately 23-25 kg.
+A fully grown male Chinkara typically measured approximately 65 cm long, and was approximately 23–25 kg.
 The dorsal and lateral coat coloration of Chinkara is a light chestnut hue, which intensifies at the junction with the white under parts on the flank and buttocks.
 A distinctive white streak is present on each side of the face, which is a characteristic feature of gazelles, accompanied by a dusky patch above the nose.
 Both male and female Chinkara have horns.
-When viewed from the front, the horns of the male appear almost straight; in the profile, they exhibit a slight curvature.
-Horns usually range between 10 cm to 13 cm in female and 40 cm in male (Prater, 1971) (Figure 7, 8).
+When viewed from the front, the horns of the male appear almost straight; in lateral profile they exhibit a slight curvature.
+Horns usually range between 10 cm to 13 cm in female and 40 cm in male (Prater, 1971) (Figures 7, 8).

-But, on October 30, 2022, at early morning 8:15 O’ clock, we saw albino male of Indian gazelle or Chinkara siting on under shade of Jaal tree (Salvodora persica) in village of Siwara village, Sanchor tehsil of Jalore district (Latitude: 24°53'55.36"N and Longitude: 71°43'16.28" E).
-In male albino Chinkara, the body coloration is completely white.
+On October 30, 2022, at 8:15 AM, in the early morning, we observed an albino male Indian gazelle (or Chinkara) resting under the shade of a Jaal tree (Salvodora persica) in the village of Siwara village, Sanchor tehsil of Jalore district (Latitude: 24°53'55.36"N and Longitude: 71°43'16.28" E).
+In the male albino Chinkara, the body coloration is completely white.
 After this report, the individual was rescued by a local NGO and kept in Amrita Devi Udhyan, Dhamana Ka Goliya.
-Moreover, albino male performed normal behavioural activity (Figure 9).
-Albinism is a genetic condition characterized by the absence of melanin pigment, the pigment responsible for producing coloration in various body parts, including the skin, hair and eyes.
-Occurrence of colour aberration or albino in three ungulate’s species, including Nilgai, Blackbuck and Indian Gazelle for a single state is rare in wild or natural habitats.
+Moreover, the albino male performed normal behavioural activity (Figure 9).

-Pattern of color variation or aberrations is referred to by different terms, such as color variation (Hofreiter & Schoneberg, 2010), anomalous coloration (Abreu et al., 2013), chromatic disorder (Lucati & Lopez-Baucells, 2016) and atypical coloration (Zalapa et al., 2016).
-In mammalian taxa, coloration is primarily determined by the presence or absence of melanin pigments in the skin, hair and eyes.
+Patterns of colour variation or aberrations is referred to by different terms, such as colour variation (Hofreiter & Schoneberg, 2010), anomalous colouration (Abreu et al., 2013), chromatic disorder (Lucati & Lopez-Baucells, 2016) and atypical colouration (Zalapa et al., 2016).
+In mammalian taxa, colouration is primarily determined by the presence or absence of melanin pigments in the skin, hair and eyes.
 Melanin is synthesized through a step-by-step biochemical pathway in which the tyrosine amino acid is converted to a melanin pigment.
-Tyrosinae plays an important role in the synthesis and production of melanin pigments in the body.
-Any alteration or mutation in the tyrosinase gene can lead to an enzyme that cannot synthesize or produce melanin pigment or does so a produces a small quantity of melanin.
+Tyrosinase plays an important role in the synthesis and production of melanin pigments in the body.
+Any alteration or mutation in the tyrosinase gene can lead to an enzyme that cannot synthesize or produce melanin pigments or only produces a small quantity of melanin.